mattbierner/blog.mattbierner.com/_posts/2015-06-08-moby-dick-or-whale-not-now-man-then-ship-sea-more-ahab.md

 Interesting but monochromatic.
 Let's bring in some color.

 ## Color Words
 *Moby-Dick* uses very colorful language.
-Hell, the word 'white' alone appears more than three hundred time, 'black' and 'green' around one hundred times each, and 'red' around fifty times.
+Hell, the word 'white' alone appears more than three hundred times, 'black' and 'green' around one hundred times each, and 'red' around fifty times.
 So what would the book look like if you visualized its color words?

 To see, I started with the CSS3 list of color names.
 I split up compound names, like 'RebeccaPurple', creating entries for 'rebecca' and 'purple' (regular 'purple' overwrites the 'purple' from 'RebeccaPurple'.)
 Then, I ran the image building script again, this time without any decay function: